Dijon Crusted Lamb Roast with Mint Sauce

 Warm pita, for serving

-n a medium bowl, toss the pork strips and onion wedges with the olive oil, lemon juice, chopped oregano and garlic paste.
+n a medium bowl, toss the pork strips and onion wedges with the olive oil, lemon juice, chopped oregano, and garlic paste.
 Season with 1 1/2 teaspoons of salt and 1/2 teaspoon of pepper and let stand for 30 minutes.

 Meanwhile, in a bowl, mix the yogurt, cucumber, and the mint.
 Season the tzatziki with salt and pepper.

 Heat a large cast-iron griddle or grill pan until very hot.
-Add the pork and onion wedges along with any marinade and cook over high heat, turning once or twice, until the pork and onion are tender, about 10 minutes.
-Transfer the pork and onion to plates and serve with the tzatziki, and pita.
+Add the pork and onion wedges along with any marinade and cook over high heat, turning once or twice, until the pork and onion are tender about 10 minutes.
+Transfer the pork and onion to plates and serve with the tzatziki and pita.

-• Peter says:
+Peter

 Here, here…nice to see some souvlaki recipes floating around the ‘net.
 Next time…try a Greek source for a more authentic recipe (wink-wink).